jamesmunns/manchester/README.md

     $ 1,1
         1,1 => 0

-You can hit Control-C to end the manual input stream.
+You can hit Control-C or Enter with no data to end the manual input stream.